 The cover letter

 • Don't assume you are the only person to whom the employer has spoken.
 Busy people need a reminder of why your resume is arriving (by email or by snail mail).
 A well-written cover letter will remind the employer of how and when you communicated and help the employer remember you individually.

-• Don't assume the person with whom you spoke is the one who will open your envelope.
-A cover letter explains why your resume is showing up in the mail.
+• Don't assume the person with whom you spoke is the one who will open your envelope or email.
+A cover letter explains why your resume is showing up.

 • A cover letter is a basic professional courtesy.
 You are trying to present yourself as a person who is ready to enter the professional world.
 You will be evaluated on every detail of your behavior, conduct, presentation, and communication skills.
 A cover letter exhibits your communication skills and reflects your judgment and maturity.